paradoxbound/RogueTech/VehicleImprovementProject/Readme.txt

 Consult modtek's instructions if you have trouble.

 If you want VIP to take precidence over other mods that change vehicles move it to the end of your modtek load order.

+(A version of this mod is included in Roguetech.
+But it's balanced a little differently.
+If you want to use this one for the additional features overwrite the files, then move VIP to the bottom of your load order.)

 --------------------------------------